jh80chung/tizen-docs/docs/platform/porting/kernel.md

   Special target unit for basic bootup.
 At this point, all necessary initialization for general purpose daemons, such as mount points, sockets, timers, and path units, is completed.
 Tizen-specific services (such as `vconf-setup` and `tizen-debug-level`) are also executed.

-- `bootmode.target`

-  Special target unit for selecting the boot mode.
-If the kernel boot parameter (`/proc/cmdline`) has the `charger_detect_boot` option passed by a boot loader, such as `uboot`, the platform boots up in charging mode.
-In this mode, the system enters the low power mode and charges the battery.
-If the `charger_detect_boot` option is not included as a kernel boot parameter, a normal boot is started.

 The following figure shows the overview of normal booting sequence in Tizen platform.

 **Figure: Tizen platform boot sequence**